Alan Shatter: Penalty points controversy

 In November and December 2012 controversy arose as a result of some Independent TDs alleging Gardaí had unlawfully cancelled road traffic tickets and penalty points and naming individuals in the Dail who it was alleged had broken the law.
 Shatter stated that caution should be exercised in assuming all the allegations made were accurate pending the completion of an investigation, expressed concern about individuals being so named and promised to publish the investigation report.
-In December 2012, he also stated that if following completion of the investigation he had any remaining concerns he would refer the issue to the independent Garda Inspectorate.
+In December 2012, he also stated that if following the completion of the investigation he had any remaining concerns he would refer the issue to the independent Garda Inspectorate.
 In May 2013, he published two Garda reports.
-They established that in approx 2.5% of cases examined there had been a failure to properly comply with Garda procedures and recommended the introduction of reforms.
+They established that in approximately 2.5% of cases examined, there had been a failure to properly comply with Garda procedures and recommended the introduction of reforms.
 Shatter described some of the decisions made cancelling penalty points as "exotic" and defying common sense.
 He published a code of practice to apply in the future and requested an independent report from the Garda Inspectorate.
 It was published 9 months later, proposed further reforms and endorsed Shatter's code of practice.
-In March 2014, Shatter announced the governments agreement to implement all of the recommended reforms.
-When publishing the May 2013 Reports, Shatter acknowledged the role played by a Garda whistle blower in identifying Garda failures while expressing concern about some inaccurate allegations made that had been widely publicised and fueled some of the political and media controversy relating to the issue, including an inaccurate allegation that 7 individuals had died in traffic accidents because of the cancellation of penalty points.
-In the Dail in October 2013, he criticised a whistleblower for not co-operating with the original Garda investigation into his allegations.
+In March 2014, Shatter announced the government's agreement to implement all of the recommended reforms.
+When publishing the May 2013 Reports, Shatter acknowledged the role played by a Garda whistle-blower in identifying Garda failures while expressing concern about some inaccurate allegations made that had been widely publicised and fueled some of the political and media controversy relating to the issue, including an inaccurate allegation that 7 individuals had died in traffic accidents because of the cancellation of penalty points.
+In the Dail in October 2013, he criticised a whistleblower for not cooperating with the original Garda investigation into his allegations.
 This generated further controversy and criticism of Shatter by his political opponents.
-Following publication of the Garda Inspectorates report, he apologised to the whistleblower in the Dail, explaining he understood the whistleblower had co-operated with the Inspectorate and that he now believed the Gardaí should have done more to engage with him prior to May 2013.
+Following the publication of the Garda Inspectorates report, he apologised to the whistleblower in the Dail, explaining he understood the whistleblower had co-operated with the Inspectorate and that he now believed the Gardaí should have done more to engage with him before May 2013.
 During hearings of the Disclosures Tribunal in 2018, it emerged from evidence given by Shatter and Garda Assistant Commissioner O’Mahony that the whistleblower, Maurice McCabe, had requested anonymity when alleging Garda failures, that request had been respected and it was the reason why he had not been interviewed during the Garda investigation into his allegations relating to traffic charges and penalty points.